lamhq/tech-notes/pages/devops/aws/cost/savings-plans.md

 ## Overview

-Savings Plans offer flexible pricing models for up to 72% savings on compute!

-Savings Plans provide you lower prices for EC2 instances regardless of instance family, size, Os, tenancy, or Regions.

-Can also apply to AWS Lambda and AWS Fargate usage.

-They also offer SageMaker plans for lowering
-Amazon SageMaker instance pricing.

-Savings are provided as a trade for long-term commitments.
-There are one-year or three-year pricing options.
+AWS Savings Plans is a pricing model that can reduce bills by up to 72% compared to On-Demand prices.
+In exchange, users commit to a one or three-year hourly spend commitment.

+Savings Plans can help save costs on Amazon EC2, AWS Fargate, AWS Lambda, Amazon SageMaker.

-You can choose to pay all upfront, which gives you the greatest amount of savings, partial upfront, or even no money upfront.
+You can choose to pay all upfront (greatest amount of savings), partial upfront, or even no money upfront.

 ## Types